unisys12/Scroller/readme.txt

 ** 2012-11-12 **
 Well, I applied the styling that I suggested above and added animation with keyframes for animation, as of now.

+** 2012-11-13 **
+--TO DO LIST --
+Let's get the easy stuff out of the way first
+1) Add form validation to the scroller_view.php for the scroller-form
+2) Work with the styling...
+GOD!
+I suck at styling, so I wont spend too much time there.
+3) Recheck my HTML and make sure everything is as it should be
+4) Map out the file structure within this readme.
+Since I am using Codeigniter, this could be confusing as crap to someone that has never used CI.

+For the hairier stuff
+1) Use jQuery to adjust offset of scroll dynamically.
+I would guess by counting the number of lines in the UL?
+Counting LI's will not work, since each list item could be a different height or number of lines.
+Not sure how to go about that yet.